-2.1.1 The exposure norms are also applicable to the refinancing institutions (viz., NABARD, NHB and SIDBI) but in view of the refinance operations being the core function of these institutions, their refinance portfolio is not subject to these exposure norms.
+- 2.1 The exposure norms are also applicable to the refinancing institutions (viz., NABARD, NHB and SIDBI) but in view of the refinance operations being the core function of these institutions, their refinance portfolio is not subject to these exposure norms.
 However, from the prudential perspective, the refinancing institutions are well advised to evolve their own credit exposure limits, with the approval of their Board of Directors, even in respect of their refinancing portfolio.
 Such limits could, inter alia, be related to the capital funds / regulatory capital of the institution.
-Any relaxation / deviation from such limits, if permitted, should be only with the prior approval of the Board.

-- 2.1.2 These norms deal with only the individual borrower and group borrower exposures but not with the sector / industry exposures.
+Any relaxation / deviation from such limits, if permitted, should be only with the prior approval of the Board. - 2.2 While computing the extent of exposures to a borrower/borrower group for assessing compliance vis-a-vis the single borrower limit/group borrower limit, exposures where principal and interest are fully guaranteed by the Government of India may be excluded. - 2.3 These norms deal with only the individual borrower and group borrower exposures but not with the sector / industry exposures.
 The FIs may, therefore, consider fixing internal limits for aggregate commitments to specific sectors e.g., textiles, chemicals, engineering, etc., so that the exposures are evenly spread.
 These limits should be fixed having regard to the performance of different sectors and the perceived risks.
-The limits so fixed may be reviewed periodically and revised, if necessary. - 2.1.3 These stipulations shall apply to all borrowers.
-However, in so far as public sector undertakings are concerned only single borrower exposure limit would be applicable. - 2.1.4 The norms have evolved over the years and various aspects of the credit exposure norms applicable to FIs are detailed in the following paragraphs.
+The limits so fixed should be reviewed periodically and revised, if necessary.

+- 2.4 These stipulations shall apply to all borrowers.
+However, in so far as public sector undertakings are concerned only single borrower exposure limit would be applicable. - 2.5 The norms have evolved over the years and various aspects of the credit exposure norms applicable to FIs are detailed in the following paragraphs.